myCoder452/HackTheTrack/README.md

     npm start
     ```
     The application will open in your browser at `http://localhost:3000`.

+### Quick Start (Development)
+For a streamlined development experience, you can start both the backend and frontend servers concurrently using the following command from the root directory:

+1. Ensure dependencies are installed for both backend and frontend (see below).
+2. Run the development script:
+    ```bash
+    npm run dev
+    ```
+    This will start the backend on port 8000 and the frontend on port 3000.

 ## License
 Proprietary software developed for the Toyota GR Cup.
 All rights reserved.